anonaddy/addy.io/source/terms.md

 ## Subscriptions

-Some features of the service are billed on a subscription basis.
+Some features of the Service are billed on a subscription basis.
 The subscription fees are billed on a monthly/yearly cycle, and your subscription will automatically renew unless you or AnonAddy cancels it.
-You may cancel your subscription to the service at any time.
+You may cancel your subscription to the Service at any time.

 You agree that you will accept the full responsibility for successfully cancelling your subscription.
 If you need assistance in cancelling your subscription please simply contact us.
 You agree to provide us with 2 working days advance notice to attend to your request.